Exclusive: Turkey's wealth fund in talks over urgent support for hard-hit Turkish Airlines - sources

 The company’s passenger numbers tumbled 65.9% year-on-year in August, company data showed.
 Its load factor dropped 17.2 percentage points to 67.6% in the same period.

-Reporting by Ebru Tuncay, Birsen Altayli and Orhan Coskun; Editing by Jonathan Spicer and Elaine Hardcastle
+Reporting by Ebru Tuncay, Birsen Altayli and Orhan Coskun; Editing by Jonathan Spicer, Elaine Hardcastle and David Evans

 Our Standards: The Thomson Reuters Trust Principles.